-Antoni Gaudi's Park Guell on the hill of El Carmel in the Gràcia district of Barcelona started as a failed project to create a residential garden city and finally became a public park in 1922.
+Antoni Gaudi's Park Guell is on El Carmel hill in the Gràcia district of Barcelona.
+Park Guell started as a project to create a residential garden city and finally became a public park in 1922.
 Park Guell today is part of the UNESCO World Heritage "Works of Antoni Gaudí."

 Parc Guell is an public park designed by Catalan architect Antoni Gaudí.
 It is on the Carmel hill in the upper part of the Gracia district of Barcelona.
-More than 25.000 people visit Park Guell daily and more than 9 million people visit the park per year.
-From October 2013 admission the ticket price is €7 if you buy a ticket in advance, or €8 at the park entrance.
-Buy advance tickets to Park Guell here.
+The ticket price to the monumental area of Park Guell is €7 if you buy a ticket in advance, or €8 at the park Guell entrance.
+Buy skip-the-line tickets to Park Guell.
 It's a good idea to book in advance because only 800 visitors an hour are allowed in the park.
-Park Guell Tickets can be bought up to three months before the visit.
+Park Guell tickets can be bought up to three months before the visit.
 Maximum number of 9 tickets per person.
-Local residents have access to the park free.
+Local residents have free access to the park.

 How to get to Park Guell